 4. If they are blocking traffic to take a photo of a deer, you can bet it’s a tourist.
 Remember, those 35 deer photos are the only piece of Montana they get to take home with them.
 That and a “Hike Montana” t-shirt.

 5. If you overhear them complaining about the lack of vegan restaurants in Montana, you can bet it’s a tourist.
 Montanan vegans know the ratio of vegans to meat eaters is not in their favor.
-They are never surprised and they rarely complain when the menu is 99% meat.

 7. If you hear them complaining about how “boring” Montana is, you can bet it’s a tourist.
 Real Montanans know that there are countless things to do on any given day.
-In fact, they were probably on their way to fish a river or climb a mountain when they overheard that ridiculous comment.
+In fact, they were probably on their way to fish a river or climb a mountain when they overheard that absurd comment.

 8. If you pass someone on a dirt road and they don’t give you the dirt-road-wave, you can assume it’s a tourist.
-A true Montanan won’t pass a car on a rural road without giving a little wave.
+A true Montanan won’t pass a car on a rural road without giving a friendly wave.

 9. If their road rage is out of control, you can bet it’s a tourist.
 This one is a sore spot for all of us locals.
 Don’t bring your big-city-road-rage to our generally pleasant streets.
 Laying on your horn won’t get you anywhere around here.